Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/readme.md

----
-title: Turning a mechanic into a game
+# Turning a mechanic into a game
-slug: gameplay
----

 What is the difference between a game mechanic and a game?
 You've built the core game mechanic yet on its own this is not very satisfying for the player.
 You need to wrap it up now into a game, the best advice is always, keep it simple!